 Had a good workout this morning, ready for the show, ready to fire some bombs on the left right now.

-Did my kettlebells, a little bit of tabata sprints, the blood's flowing.
+Did my kettlebells, a little bit of Tabata Sprints, the blood's flowing.

 I know I like the MMA stuff, like when Sean talks about it too.

-So that was I can't do it anymore.
+So that was, I can't do it anymore.

-Bad joints, a little bit of arthritis.
+Bad joints, a little bit of arthritis, but I'm feeling good about today's show.

-And I am a uh relief pitcher on talk radio, kind of like Dan Quisenberry for all you Kansas City Royal fans.
+And I am a relief pitcher on talk radio, kind of like Dan Quisenberry for all you Kansas City Royal fans.

 Remember him?

-Remember they used to the submarine, the you know, he was a relief pitcher for the Royals back in the 80s, and he had a very unique throwing motion that made him very difficult to hit.
+Remember they used to submarine, you know, he was a relief pitcher for the Royals back in the 80s.

-He was submarine it.
+He would submarine it.

-I just want to kind of give you an idea of how these topics brew in my head, so you see how I came to this.
+I just want to kind of give you an idea of how these topics brew in my head so you see how I came to this.

 I think they were in California.